 These nostalgic ferries are also used for Bosphorus Cruise Tours.
 “Sehir Hatlari” is the official company that does the long or short rides up to Bosphorus.

 What Is Istanbulkart?
-Is It Worth To Buy?

 Istanbulkart is a travel card valid for all public transportation vehicles listed in this article.
 It helps you save a great deal of money and time.
 It provides you some discount if it’s used multiple times within 2 hours.

 The Istanbul Card charges 3,50 TL for the 1st ride.
 Whereas the regular tokens costs 7 TL.
 Istanbulkart also allows you to travel at a discount when you change vehicles on the same line.
 It charges on the 2nd time: 2,50 TL, 3rd time: 1.90 TL, 4th time: 1,20 TL

 Istanbul Tram Map 2020